- BIOS/UEFI: Activate Restore on AC/Power Loss or Next Boot After AC Power Loss and save with F10.

 - Continuity: a UPS mitigates micro-outages, protects equipment, and keeps routers and services operational.

-This issue doesn't only affect desktop PCs: it can arise with portable old ones without batteries that are always plugged in, small home servers, mining rigs, firewalls, or even if you host a WordPress site and want the website to stay online 24/7.
-The idea is that, after a power outage, the computer will restart without you having to press the button. and resume your tasks as soon as possible.
+This issue doesn't just affect desktop PCs: it can arise with older laptops without batteries that are always plugged in , small home servers, mining rigs, firewalls, or even if you host a WordPress site and want it to remain online 24/7.
+The idea is that, after a power outage, the computer restarts automatically without the power button being pressed and resumes its tasks as quickly as possible.

 Options to make the PC turn on automatically when power is restored

-In general, you'll be moving between four main paths: BIOS/UEFI configuration, operating system settings (Windows or Linux), network methods such as Wake-on-LAN (WOL), and hardware alternatives (from integrated buttons to jumpers on the power supply or motherboard).
-Each scenario has nuances, and whether you can apply one or the other will depend on your equipment.
+In general, you'll be navigating one of four main paths: BIOS/UEFI configuration, operating system settings (Windows or Linux), network methods like Wake-on-LAN (WOL), and hardware alternatives (from built-in buttons to jumpers on the power supply or motherboard).
+Each scenario has its nuances, and whether you can apply one or another will depend on your system.

-It should be noted that not all of them BIOS They offer a "recovery after loss of AC" option.especially on some laptops.
-Even so, there are additional resources like Wake-on-LAN (WOL) or a UPS that will allow you to minimize interruptions and quickly restore services without having to travel.
+It's worth noting that not all BIOSes offer a "recovery after power loss" option , especially on some laptops.
+However, additional resources like Wake-on-LAN (WOL) or a UPS can help minimize downtime and quickly restart services without requiring a physical trip.

 BIOS/UEFI: Restoring power after power loss

 When finished, save the changes with F10 and confirm.
-With that setting active, the PC will automatically turn on as soon as the power supply receives power again.Ideal if you're not around when the power comes back on.
-If your cooktop is a desktop model (for example, a ASRock B450M Pro4-F), the option is usually in “Power Management” or similar; if it does not appear, there is no standard way to force it from the BIOS in that specific model.
+With this setting enabled, the PC will automatically power on as soon as the power supply receives power again , ideal if you're not present when the power returns.
+If you have a desktop motherboard (for example, an ASRock B450M Pro4-F ), the option is usually found in "Power Management" or a similar section; if it's not there, there's no standard way to force it from the BIOS on that specific model.

-Keep in mind one important limitation: In some laptops, the BIOS does not include the AC power loss recovery parameter.So, no matter how much you search, you won't find it.
-In that case, it's worth considering alternatives such as Wake-on-LAN (if the hardware allows it), a UPS, or, if the equipment is very specific, software methods to prevent boot freezes.
+Keep in mind one important limitation: some laptops don't include a power loss recovery setting in their BIOS , so you won't find it no matter how hard you look.
+In that case, you should consider alternatives like Wake-on-LAN (if the hardware supports it), a UPS, or, if the computer is very specific, software methods to prevent boot freezes.

 Prevent Windows from getting "stuck" after a shutdown